Getting started on a new usability testing project—even if you’ve conducted hundreds of studies before—can be complicated.

 Omnichannel studies can be conducted anytime, but they’re particularly valuable before redesign efforts.
 By doing so, researchers can identify what’s working well and what needs to be improved in the existing omnichannel experience.

-A focus group involves a moderator asking people about their behaviors, preferences, attitudes, and experiences on a topic or item of interest.
-Focus groups can be conducted in person or remotely, and they require a moderator.
-Focus groups allow participants to interact and converse with others while discussing a topic and gathering in-depth details about a group’s actions, thoughts, and feelings.
-The brainstorming leads to people building on each other’s ideas, which allows a group to dig into an idea or issue.
+These groups allow participants to interact and converse with others while discussing a topic and gathering in-depth details about a group's actions, thoughts, and feelings.
+Brainstorming leads people to build on each other's ideas, which allows a group to dig into an idea or issue.

 Focus groups can be conducted at any time during the life cycle of a product.
 However, they’re typically done before development to gather requirements.